Kanaka-Takanashi/crosswind-sort/README.md

 The algorithm swaps source and destination arrays at each recursion level instead of using a level counter.
 Sorted sub-runs land in the destination buffer, and the merge reads from that buffer back into the source eliminating the copy-back step entirely.
 No `level % 2`, no modulo, no branch to decide the target.

 **Value caching in the merge hot path**
 In the 4-active phase, each iteration previously reloaded all four run-head values from the list on every pass.
 Now only the run that was just consumed reloads its value; the other three retain their cached locals.
-This saves 3 list indexing operations per iteration — roughly 30% faster through the hottest code path.
+This saves 3 list indexing operations per iteration, roughly 30% faster through the hottest code path.

 **Unrolled comparison trees**
 The 4-way merge uses fully unrolled decision trees: 3 comparisons for 4 active runs, 2 comparisons for 3 active runs, 1 comparison for 2 active runs.
 Zero `is None` checks, zero per-iteration allocations, zero function calls inside the merge.